goh-joshua/tp/docs/UserGuide.md

 **Problem:** Slow performance with large datasets
 **Solution:** Use search filters regularly instead of browsing all data

+**Problem:** App behaves unexpectedly after deleting files
+**Solution:** Never delete individual JSON files in the `data` folder.
+If you need to reset your data, delete the entire folder instead.
 --------------------------------------------------------------------------------------------------------------------

 ## Troubleshooting and FAQ